lawmurray/Birch/examples/VectorBorneDisease/README.md

-# Vector-borne disease models
+# Vector-borne disease package

 This package implements a number of vector-borne disease models in Birch.
 They are useful for modelling epidemics of mosquito-borne diseases such as Zika and dengue.
-The original model is described in Funk et al. (2016), and the particular model implemented here in Murray et al. (2018).
+The original model is described in [Funk et al. (2016)](#references), and the particular model implemented here in [Murray et al. (2018)](#references).

 The implementation is based on the [original implementation](https://github.com/sbfnk/vbd) by Sebastian Funk, which was in [LibBi](http://www.libbi.org).
 The model has been adapted from continuous-time and state to discrete-time and state.

+## License

+This package is open source software.

+It is licensed under the Apache License, Version 2.0 (the "License"); you may not use it except in compliance with the License.
+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

-## Installation
+## Getting started

-To build and install, use:
+To build, use:

     birch build
-    birch install

-To run:
+To run, use:

     ./run.sh